Pat Grigadean

 But now, he thought, I am no longer a cub.
 And his mind began to give strength to his heart.
 “I am Kanabi,” he told himself proudly.
 “I am strong!
 I am brave!
 I am powerful!”

 With that, the elephant bent his head and went down on one knee in what looked to Kanabi like an elegant bow.
 It was then that Kanabi noticed that the strange beast wore a fine golden headdress with a giant purple jewel in the brow.
-What sort of forest creature can this be, wondered Kanabi.
+What sort of forest creature wears gold and jewels? wondered Kanabi.

-Just then he heard little Punjab’s voice, “Kanabi, what’s going on?”
+Just then he heard Punjab’s say, “Kanabi, what is going on?”

 So Kanabi decided that he would analyze the situation later.
 For now, introductions were in order.

 “Greetings, Amethyst,” said Kanabi in the most formal voice he could find.
 “I am Kanabi, at your service.
-Allow me to present my companion, Master Punjab.”
+Allow me to present my companion, Young Punjab.”

 And soon the three of them were like old friends.